Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 """).df()

-That single block covers three ideas that used to need separate tools: streaming reads from a data lake, analytical aggregation across several files and delivery of the result as a DataFrame ready to plot.
-Extensions (httpfs, spatial, json, sqlite, postgres, icu) install in one line and broaden the engine without touching the base.
+That single block covers three ideas that previously required separate tools: streaming read from a data lake, analytical aggregation over multiple files, and returning the result as a DataFrame ready to plot.

-In more formal teams, DuckDB has become the default dbt adapter for local development: you compile, test and materialise models against a .duckdb file on your machine before promoting to production.
-And if the volume grows, MotherDuck offers the same engine in the cloud with identical syntax, which lets you scale without rewriting.
+In more formal teams, DuckDB has become the default dbt adapter for local development: you compile, test, and materialise models against a .duckdb file on your machine before promoting to production.
+The flow is identical to production on Snowflake or BigQuery — same SQL syntax, same dbt — with seconds of latency instead of minutes and no per-query compute cost.

 Where DuckDB is not the answer